Dogtanian and the Three Muskehounds (film): Production

 According to their main website, BRB Internacional was planning a new feature-length CGI film to be released in 2016, but was delayed for unknown reasons.
 In April 2019, Apolo Films took over production of the film.
 The film was written by Doug Langdale and directed by Toni Garcia.
 The film was released in theaters under the title Dogtanian and the Three Muskehounds.
-It was released on SVOD.

 Claudio had been planning to make the movie since at least 2011, as BRB Internacional had been producing less TV series due to the proliferation of dedicated channels aimed at children and their early adoption of new technologies.
-Claudio, under the principel that cinema is the "audiovisual cathedral", decided to begin production, but there was a lack of money.
+Claudio, under the principle that cinema is the "audiovisual cathedral", decided to begin production, but there was a lack of money.
 After obtaining the necessary support from skilled professionals, funding arrived from Televisión Española and Banco Santander.
 The female characters in the movie gained an increased role, with Milady being compared to Catwoman.

 The film maintains the original series opening main theme tune composed by Guido and Maurizio De Angelis.
 Additionally, they have composed new songs for the film.

+Animation was done by Cosmos Maya in Mumbai, India.